MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_get.md

 GET /posts/12?embed[]=comments&embed[]=author
 ```

-Note that this technique can be use together with Sparse Fieldsets, so that a client app is allowed to specify not just the embedded resources but also the fields of those resouces.
+Note that this technique can be use together with Sparse Fieldsets, so that a client app is allowed to specify not just the embedded resources but also the fields of those resources.
 For example, the command above can be updated to select only the `name` field from the author:

 ```
 GET /posts/12?embed[]=comments&embed[]=author.name